awpala/aprender/README.md

 # ¡Aprender!

+**NOTE**: This branch contains the original version completed ca. August 2020 using React Context API for state management.
+The project will be refactored to perform state management via Redux moving forward.

 ## Dependencies and Usage

 To deploy locally, clone repository and issue terminal command `npm install` from root directory to install dependencies.
 (N.B.
 Requires `node`.js v.12 or higher and `npm` v.6 or higher.)